 That’s why we present this winter safety driving checklist.
 If you follow these basic tips, you and your passengers will stay safer.
-Besides, there’s a very practical reason to drive with appropriate caution this and every winter.

 Safe Drivers Pay Less for Their Car Insurance